0xPolygonID/tutorials/mkdocs/docs/js-sdk/js-sdk-components/identity/identity-wallet.md

 ```
 revokeCredential(issuerDID: DID, credential: W3CCredential): Promise<number>;
 ```
-where <!--issuerDID--> is Issuer's identifier.
+where `issuerDID` is Issuer's identifier.
 `credential` is the W3CC Credential that needs to be revoked.

 This method returns the Revocation Nonce of the credential.

+Click here for the <a href="https://0xpolygonid.github.io/js-sdk-tutorials/docs/api/js-sdk.identitywallet.revokecredential#identitywalletrevokecredential-method" target="_blank">API Reference</a>.

 ## Generate Iden3 Sparse Merkle Tree Proof using generateIden3SparseMerkleTreeProof() Method